-- Finish your course projects I provided feedback to all progress reports and if I have not, let me know by email.
-At least in Canvas all my tickets are closed so far on progress report. - Keep in touch especially if you go on to do something great using computer vision / vision-language - always happy to hear back from students
+- Finish your course projects I will be providing feedback to your progress report in the meantime for those that are left without feedback.
+I'm done 80% now. - Keep in touch especially if you go on to do something great using computer vision / vision-language - always happy to hear back from students